Saving vs Investing: Which Is Right for You?

 Where You Might Invest Your Money

-• A 401(k) If you have access to an employer-sponsored 401(k), check to see if they offer contribution matches.
+A 401(k): If you have access to an employer-sponsored 401(k), check to see if they offer contribution matches.
 This means that for every dollar you contribute to your 401(k), your employer contributes a certain amount, too, typically up to a specific limit.
 If your employer offers matching funds, it’s often a good idea to contribute at least up to the match as soon as you can.
-After all, this is free money.

-• An IRA If you don't have access to a 401(k), you can likely set up a traditional IRA through a financial institution.
+An IRA: If you don't have access to a 401(k), you’re likely able to set up a traditional IRA through a financial institution.
 Retirement accounts are typically made up of a mix of investment types such as stocks, bonds, and mutual funds.
-You can normally set up your own ratio of these investment types, or choose a target date fund, which is an investment mix that's optimized for your anticipated retirement date.
+You may generally set up your own ratio of these investment types or choose a target date fund, which is an investment mix that's optimized for your anticipated retirement date.
 Remember to consider your investment objectives and risk tolerances when making this decision.

-• Brokerage account A brokerage account is an investment account you can open directly with a brokerage firm that lets you buy and sell some types of investments with the money you deposit into the account.
+A brokerage account: A brokerage account is an investment account you may open directly with a brokerage firm that lets you buy and sell some types of investments with the money you deposit into the account.
 The firm places investment orders on your behalf and executes trades, and typically collects a commission.
 There are generally two main types of brokerage accounts: full-service (which comes with some type of financial guidance) or online (which you basically manage yourself or with help from a “robo-advisor”).

 Difference Between Saving vs Investing